Ynn/selfstar/intro-ipojo.md

 An ipojo component remains as close to a “plain old Java object” (POJO) as possible.
 It is executed within a container that manages all issues regarding dynamism.
 In particular, it manages all the service-­oriented interactions: service publication, service instantiation, service selection, service discovery.
 The container can be extended in order to support other non-­functional concerns but this is beyond the scope of this site.

-The link between the “POJO” and its container (and the handlers in fact) is transparently created by the supporting framework through analysis and manipulation of the POJO byte code.
+The link between the “POJO” and its container is transparently created by the supporting framework through analysis and manipulation of the POJO byte code.
 Code injection is done at compilation time by the framework.
 At that time, the framework also creates bundles (essentially the manifest part of the bundle) containing iPOJO components and related metadata.
 Bundles are used as the deployment unit and to resolve package dependencies, as it is usually done in OSGi.